nedgm/exercise-1/README.md

-# Exercise 1: Submit a pull request to OpenFIGI
+# Exercise 1: Submit a pull request to OpenFIGI (the nedgm fork)

 ### About
 You will need to write an example that is able to make use of the OpenFIGI (/v3/mapping) API.
-Then, once your program is behaving as expected - take a look at the existing structure of the code in the [OpenFIGI API Examples repository](https://github.com/OpenFIGI/api-examples), clean up your code where necessary, and add submit a pull request with your example program to the [OpenFIGI-API-examples](https://github.com/OpenFIGI/api-examples) repository
+Then, once your program is behaving as expected - take a look at the existing structure of the code in the forked [OpenFIGI API Examples repository](https://github.com/nedgm/api-examples), clean up your code where necessary, and add submit a pull request with your example program to the [OpenFIGI-API-examples](https://github.com/nedgm/api-examples) repository.

 ### Pre-requisites